Achieve gender equality and empower all women and girls

 Operations

-Gender-Based & Sexual Violence Action Committee
+Gender-Based & Sexual Violence Advisory Committee

-The Gender-Based & Sexual Violence Action Committee at Western aims to transform campus culture by addressing and preventing gender-based and sexual violence.
+The Gender-Based & Sexual Violence Advisory Committee at Western aims to transform campus culture by addressing and preventing gender-based and sexual violence.
 The committee makes strategic recommendations to foster a safer and more inclusive environment.
 Western University values respect and diversity, providing a range of services under Wellness & Well-being to prevent harm, respond to reports, and support those affected by gender-based and sexual violence, ensuring a supportive campus community.